Raf Simons joining Prada in full creative collaboration

 Their first collaboration will appear on the September runway for Spring/Summer 2021. ‘’The contract in theory is forever,’’ Prada said.

-‘’Maybe this is the first time in fashion history that two expert designers who had their own successes in this sector will work together,’’ said Patrizio Bertelli, the chairman of the Prada Group, who is also Miuccia Prada’s husband.
+‘’Maybe this is the first time in fashion history that two expert designers who had their own successes in this sector will work together,’’ said Patrizio Bertelli, the co-CEO of the Prada Group with his wife, Miuccia Prada.

 Prada said they went ahead with the announcement despite the growing emergency in Italy — where more cases of the COVID-19 virus have been confirmed than in Hong Kong.
 She said that the globalized world is becoming ever more complex ‘’and we need to work, also if these ugly and difficult things are happening.’’

-Note: This story has been corrected to show that the correct title of Patrizio Bertelli is the co-CEO of the Prada Group with his wife, Miuccia Prada.